Ira Aldridge: Marriage and family

 Aldridge's first son, Ira Daniel, was born in May 1847.
 The identity of his mother is unknown, but it could not have been Margaret Aldridge, who was 49 years old and had been in ill health for years.
 She raised Ira Daniel as her own; they shared a loving relationship until her death.
 He emigrated to Australia in February 1867.

-Aldridge bought 5 Hamlet Road, in the prosperous suburbs of Upper Norwood, London, in 1861–2 shortly before becoming a naturalised British citizen in 1863.
+Aldridge bought 5 Hamlet Road, in the prosperous suburbs of Upper Norwood, London, in 1861–62 shortly before becoming a naturalised British citizen in 1863.
 It was where his wife, Margaret, and later his second wife, Amanda, brought up his children.
 He named the house ‘Luranah Villa’ in memory of his mother.
 It now bears his English Heritage blue plaque.

-A year after Margaret's death, on April 20, 1865, Aldridge married his mistress, the self-styled Swedish countess Amanda von Brandt (1834-1915).
+A year after Margaret's death, on April 20, 1865, Aldridge married his mistress, the self-styled Swedish countess Amanda von Brandt (1834–1915).
 They had four children: Irene Luranah, Ira Frederick and Amanda Aldridge, who all went on to musical careers, the two girls as opera singers.
 Their daughter Rachael Frederica was born shortly after Aldridge's death and died in infancy.
 Brandt died in 1915 and is buried at Highgate Woods, London.

 Aldridge spent most of his final years with his family in Russia and continental Europe, interspersed with occasional visits to England.
 He planned to return to the post-Civil-War United States.
-After completing a 70-city tour of France in 1867 and his French tour of Belgium (Ghent and Brussels), Aldridge died of a prolonged lung condition on 7 August 1867 while visiting Łódź, in Poland.
+After completing a 70-city tour of France in 1867 and his French tour of Belgium (Ghent and Brussels), Aldridge died of a prolonged lung condition on 7 August 1867 while visiting Łódź in Congress Poland.
 He was buried in the city's Old Evangelical Cemetery; 23 years passed before a proper tombstone was erected.
 His grave is tended by the Society of Polish Artists of Film and Theatre.
 A commemorative plaque was unveiled in 2014 at 175 Piotrkowska Street, where Aldridge was said to have died.
 The plaque was created by sculptor Marian Konieczny.

 A half-length portrait of 1826 by James Northcote shows Aldridge dressed for the role of Othello, but in a relatively undramatic portrait pose, is on display at the Manchester Art Gallery (in the Manchester section).
 Aldridge performed in the city many times.
 A blue plaque unveiled in 2007 commemorates Aldridge at 5 Hamlet Road in Upper Norwood, London.
 The plaque describes him as the "African Roscius".